marv-engine/QA/ApplicationName/SimpleSend/CreateValidSimpleSend.md

     * U2 Recipient address
 1. U1: See that you no longer own the amount transferred
 1. U2: See that you now own the amount transferred

+The tester and developer should work together to write and run procedures that thoroughly test this functionality in the AUT.